Danica-source/Danica-source/README.md

-# Oyinade Danica Akinrujomu - Data Analyst
+# Oyinade Davita Akinrujomu - Data Analyst

 Welcome to my GitHub!
 I'm Oyinade Danica Akinrujomu, a passionate Data Analyst who excels in storytelling with data.
 I specialize in transforming raw data into meaningful insights that enable businesses to make informed, data-driven decisions.